aiocoap – The Python CoAP library¶

 Further general information on CoAP, the standard documents involved, and other implementations and tools available.

-aiocoap is published under the MIT License, see LICENSE for details.
+aiocoap is published under the MIT License, and follows the best practice of reuse.software.

 When using aiocoap for a publication, please cite it according to the output of